nus-cs2103/website-base/admin/project-v15.md

      * `excellent`: Easy to follow.
 Just enough information (not too much).
 Minimum repetition of content/diagrams.
 Good use of diagrams to complement text descriptions.
      * `unable to judge`: not enough content to make a judgement.

-**Grading:** Your performance in the testathon will be considered for your final grade (under the _QA_ category and under _Implementation_ category, about 10 marks in total).
+**Grading:** Your performance in the practical exam will be considered for your final grade (under the _QA_ category and under _Implementation_ category, about 10 marks in total).

 * You will lose marks if you missed too many bugs in the products you tested or your evaluation/estimates are significantly off from the evaluator consensus. %%&nbsp;Explanation: we penalize if your inputs don't seem be be based on a sincere effort to test/evaluate%%
 * The bugs found in your product by others will affect your v1.5 marks.
 In some cases we'll ask for your input before deciding whether a bug should be penalized %%&nbsp;i.e. give you a chance to reject false-positive bug reports%%